homeymusic/mami.codi.R/README.md

 Below, we estimate the periodicity of the C4, E4 major third with 1, 10 and 20 harmonics per pitch.
 The MaMi.CoDi model is based on fractions of tones - both frequency and wavelength fractions.
 The input to the model is a sparse frequency spectrum.
-We convert frequencies to wavelengths by dividing a speed of sound constant by the frequency.
+We convert frequencies to periods by dividing a speed of sound constant by the frequency.

 For tone ratios, the value of the speed of sound constant does not